 Resolving Disputes and Approving Appraisal Records

 Appraisal review boards do most of their work in early summer.
-They should begin their work by May 15 and complete it by July 20.
+They must begin their work by May 15 and complete it by July 20.
 During these two months, ARB members resolve taxpayer protests and taxing unit challenges.

 The ARB does not review the appraisal records for uniformity in a general review.
 The ARB’s review process involves these steps generally:

-- Chief appraiser submits the appraisal records to the ARB;
+- Chief appraiser submits the appraisal records to the ARB.

-- ARB hears and determines taxing unit challenges;
+- ARB hears and determines taxing unit challenges.

-- ARB hears and determines taxpayer protests;
+- ARB hears and determines taxpayer protests.

-- ARB approves the appraisal records; and
+- ARB approves the appraisal records.

 - Chief appraiser certifies an appraisal roll to each taxing unit.